GoogleCloudPlatform/cloud-ops-sandbox/sre-recipes/recipes/configs_based/README.md

     # load generation produced by SRE Recipes.
 It is ok to call this even if
     # there is no load generation ongoing.
     - loadgen: stop
-  # This section lists the configs for all the actions to perform for this SRE
+  # This section defines the actions to run when `sandboxctl sre-receipes restore`
-  # Recipe.
-In practice, this is where you try to restore sandbox services
+  # is called".
+In practice, this is where you try to restore sandbox services.
-  # back to its original working condition.
   #
   # If your SRE Recipe has complex logic, prefer running a shell command to
   # run a shell script instead.